 Since hashtags are popular — around 40% of Twitter posts contain one or more — it’s an excellent idea to use them.
 However, you need to make sure you can meet all the legal requirements before moving forward.

-A business can only trademark hashtags if they’re “source-identifying,” meaning they must specifically connect to its goods or services.
+A business can only trademark hashtags if they’re “source-identifying,” meaning the tag must specifically connect to its goods or services.
 They must also be specific to the brand and distinguished from general words or phrases.

 To put things into perspective, imagine a scenario where someone tries to trademark “#GoGreen” for their lawn care service.
 Since the phrase is unspecific and the public has been using it for years, the USPTO probably wouldn’t approve it.

-Similarly, it doesn’t allow people to trademark things the public creates, meaning you can’t secure a popular existing hashtag.
+Similarly, the trademark and patent office doesn’t allow people to trademark things the public creates, meaning you can’t secure a popular existing hashtag.
 For example, while many businesses attempted to register “#BlackLivesMatter” during the height of the social movement, the USPTO denied them since the public created it and used it first.

 When Should You Trademark a Hashtag?